aiplanethub/introduction-to-python-intermediate/loops-in-python/227-Break & Continue Keywords.md

-* As you can observe, the while loop was to be run till the value of i was less than 9, but here the output is only 1, 2 and 3.
+* As you can observe, the while loop was to be run till the value of i was less than 9, but here the output is only 1, 2, and 3.
-* This is because when the value of i was 3, the loop was discontinued i.e. the break keyword helped to break the while loop.
+* This is because when the value of i was 3, the loop was discontinued, i.e., the break keyword helped to break the while loop.

 ## Continue Keyword

-* The continue keyword helps you to skip or end the current iteration of both for and while loops and starts the next iteration.
-Well it will be more clear through examples in next slides.
+* The continue keyword helps you skip or end the current iteration of both for and while loops and starts the next iteration.
+It will be more apparent through the examples below.
 * For example, consider the list of numbers, numbers = \[1, 3, 2, 5, 4, 6, 8].
-You want to skip the iteration if the current number is an even number, otherwise print the number.
+You want to skip the iteration if the current number is an even number, otherwise, print the number.

 ### For Loop & continue Keyword